chettrick/stm32cubef4/Projects/STM32469I_EVAL/Applications/Audio/Audio_playback_and_record/readme.txt

 - Using FatFs driver, a 1st read of AUDIO_BUFFER_SIZE bytes is done
 - This buffer is sent to audio BSP which uses DMA mode to transfer data from MCU to audio codec (16 bits)
   - At DMA half transfer ISR, an indication is sent to application to indicate that half of the buffer has been sent
 - At DMA half transfer ISR exit, application can read (AUDIO_BUFFER_SIZE/2) bytes from USB to fill the 1st part of the buffer
 - At DMA transfer complete ISR, DMA transfer is requested to send 1st part of the buffer
   - At DMA transfer complete ISR exit, application can read (AUDIO_BUFFER_SIZE/2) bytes from USB to fill the 2nd part of the buffer
 - When file size is reached, audio codec is stopped and a new play is requested.

-This menu also manages information display and control interface through push buttons:
+This menu also manages information display and control interface through Joystick button:
  - When the application is Playing audio file:
      [UP]:   Volume+
      [DOWN]: Volume-